Stepfather jailed for ‘brutal, merciless and outrageous’ murder of five-year-old

-Nadia Zofia Kalinowska died after she was found with multiple injuries at her family home in Newtownabbey in December 2019.
+Nadia died after she was found with multiple injuries at her family home in Newtownabbey in 2019

 A man has been told he must serve a minimum of 22 years in prison for the “brutal, merciless and outrageous” murder of his five-year-old stepdaughter.